 National Parents Council (Primary)

-Over the next few weeks, the National Parents Council will be publishing a daily edition of useful information, tips and fun activities on their website for parents of Early Years and Primary School children.
+Over the last number of weeks, the National Parents Council have published a daily edition of useful information, tips and fun activities on their website for parents of Early Years and Primary school children.

 Online Creative Writing Pack for Primary Schools

 Online Mindfulness Events

 Dee Hennessy of Mindfulness Facilitation is hosting various free online cross-professional mindfulness events during this time.

 Professional Development Service for Teachers (PDST) Distance Learning Platform